Jinjinov/Usb.Events/README.md

         - `UsbDriveRemoved` renamed to `UsbDriveEjected`
         - `UsbDeviceInserted` renamed to `UsbDeviceAdded`
 - 1.0.1.1:
-    - Bug fix
+    - Fixed a bug
 - 1.0.1.0:
     - Events for all USB devices
 - 1.0.0.1:
-    - Bug fix
+    - Fixed a bug
 - 1.0.0.0:
     - Events for USB drives and USB storage devices